SteveJM/Bash-Intro/Exercise3.md

     The final argument is the name that we are looking for.

     So, putting it altogether we said find anything called 'home_files' starting with the current directory.
-You can now see the effect of the recusive copy command.
+You can now see the effect of the recursive copy command.

 3. Now for a more advanced use, type the following: